rhnfzl/reddit-stash/README.md

 ## Key Features

-- **Automated Reddit Backup:** Automatically retrieves saved posts and comments from Reddit, even your posts and comments if you setit up.
+- **Automated Reddit Backup:** Automatically retrieves saved posts and comments from Reddit, even your posts and comments if you set it up.
 - **Flexible Storage Options:** Allows for flexible saving options (all activity or only saved items) via `settings.ini`.
 - **Dropbox Integration** : Downloads and Uploads the files to Dropbox for storage.
 - **Markdown Support:** Saves the content as markdown files.